silky/public_or_perish_talk/bam.md

 what became of him.
 (Joke: That is, of course, Terry Tao.)

-Erdös is famous for being intensely collaborative - he would show up on doorsteps of mathematicians, and announce "My brain is open".
+Erdös is famous for being intensely collaborative - he would show up on doorsteps of other mathematicians, and announce "My brain is open".
 Subsequently, they would collaborate on some work, and Erdös would leave to go work with someone else.

 Terry Tao, also, is doing excellent work in collaborative mathematics, with